Search⌘ K

 ]

 Immutable state is a good thing to have.
 The second chapter of this course emphasized this.
 PHP does not have organic support for immutable values beyond constants limited to array and non-composite primitive bindings.
-An RFC on ...
+An ...